Custom AI that actually answers, not vague chat that escalates everything.

 Ground it in your real data

 Most agent failures are retrieval failures, not model failures.
-We build a RAG pipeline from your actual sources — Notion, Confluence, Help Scout, Intercom, Zendesk, PDFs, transcripts — with chunking, re-ranking, and citation that lets users verify what the agent says.
+We build a RAG pipeline from your actual sources: Notion, Confluence, Help Scout, Intercom, Zendesk, PDFs, transcripts.
+With chunking, re-ranking and citations the user can verify.

 - 3